 Solid State Drives

-Since there are no mechanical parts in an SSD, you get amazing read/write speeds.
+Since there are no mechanical parts in an SSD, you get fantastic read/write speeds.
 An example of a fast controller today is the SandForce SATA 3.0 (6GB/s) SSD controller that supports burst speeds up to 550MB/s read and write speeds.

 But all that glitters is not gold.
 If you’re looking to upgrade to an SSD, it is going to cost you some big bucks.
 Around $0.20 per GB for a one TB drive.